escalator-enjoyer/kruskal-mst/README.md

+the about section lied, it is NOT chinese postman
 # Kruskal to find MST
 - R - randomize vertice count & positions
 - E - Switch between MST and maximum ST